telephant-co-za/telephant-api/README/deliverables.md

 * [https://github.com/telephant-co-za/www-telephant-co-za](https://github.com/telephant-co-za/www-telephant-co-za)

-Please review the README files in the appropriate repository to get a better understanding of the CI/CD processes implemented.
+Please review the README files in the appropriate repository to get a better understanding of the CI/CD processes are implemented.

 ## Video